ytmytm/llama2.c64/README.md

 ## What about a quantized model?

 If you can provide a pull request for a quantized int8 model, be my guest :)

+## Clock doesn't advance

+Your CIA is broken or 9VAC is missing.